Jas000n/find_hidden_treasure/README.md

     git clone https://github.com/Jas000n/find_hidden_treasure.git
 ## Usage
     cd find_hidden_treasure

-    //use this to init game, listen on the port you like, waiting for clients(gamers) to connect,  8080 for example ./server 4399
+    //use this to init game, listen on the port you like, waiting for clients(gamers) to connect,  port 4399 for example ./server 4399

-    //use this to connect game server, use w, a, s, d to move the player(a ball) and hunt the hidden treasure ./client 127.0.0.1 4399
+    //open a new terminal and use this to connect game server,
+    //use w, a, s, d to move the player(a ball) and hunt the hidden treasure ./client 127.0.0.1 4399

 ## 1   概述